eclipse-ankaios/ankaios/doc/docs/mtls/mtls-setup.md

-# Setting Up Ankaios with mTLS
+# Setting up Ankaios with mTLS

  Mutual TLS (MTLS) is a security protocol that verifies both the client and server identities before establishing a connection.
 To set up MTLS with OpenSSL perform the following actions: